-Convert Pounds to Cups
+Convert Pounds of Sugar to Cups

 Enter the amount of sugar in pounds below to get the value converted to cups.